The GT Rating System

 Talent is more familiar to us.
 It basically represents one’s ability to be exceptional in a particular area.

-The GT System is combines these two attributes into a composite score in order to predict an individual’s success.
+The GT System combines these two attributes into a composite score in order to predict an individual’s success.

 Each person starts as a 5/5, meaning they have a five score in Grit, and a five score in Talent.
-From there, scores are adjusted based on the each line in each section.
+From there, scores are adjusted based on each line in each section.

 Legend